 We are now asking people who wear contact lenses to consider their vision correction choices carefully.
 This includes considering the options of laser eye or intraocular lens surgery.
 Those who choose to continue to use plastic contacts are being encouraged to dispose of their lenses responsibly, and the eye care provider has placed contact lens recycling boxes in its locations nationwide.

 No contact lens manufacturer currently includes information on the environmental impact of contact lenses on their packaging.
-As the UK’s only complete eye care provider, we have therefore decided to take action ourselves.
+We have therefore decided to take action ourselves.
 With every pack of plastic contact lenses it sells, we will now give consumers information on the environmental impact of lenses and advice on how to properly dispose of used lenses.
 We are also calling upon other eye care practices to do likewise.
 The UK Government has recently taken measures to reduce plastic waste from straws and cotton buds.
 Their view on contact lenses is unknown.

 Speaking about the eye care provider’s commitment to the environment, Clinical Services Director at Optical Express, Stephen Hannan, said: